Inside luxury hotel where Trump meets Kim

-(CNN) — The Vietnamese capital Is abuzz as the second summit between US President Donald Trump and Kim Jong Un kicks off in the city, with the pair meeting February 27-28.
+(CNN) — The capital of Vietnam Is abuzz as the second summit between US President Donald Trump and Kim Jong Un kicks off in the city, with the pair meeting February 27-28.

 Once again, as was the case with last year's summit in Singapore, neither leader is staying at the venue of the actual meetings -- in this case, the Sofitel Legend Metropole Hanoi.